 No, rayon is not synthetic.
 It is a semi-synthetic fabric.
 Unfortunately, due to the high environmental impact of the production of rayon, we suggest avoiding it.
 But don’t lose hope!
 Keep reading for some great developments of the semi-synthetic family that yielded fantastic alternatives.
 Now, let’s look at how rayon compares to modal.

 what is modal fabric?

 Modal fabric was essentially developed to improve the weaknesses of rayon.
 It is most commonly made from the cellulose of beech trees.
-Modal material is stronger when wet and softer to the touch than rayon.
+Modal fabric is stronger when wet and softer to the touch than rayon.
 The final product feels very similar in touch to cotton.
-Modal is a very breathable fabric and does not trap perspiration or odors.
-Though very similar in feel and properties, modal is lighter weight than cotton.
+Modal is a highly breathable fabric and does not trap perspiration or odors.
+Though very similar in feel and many properties to cotton, modal is lighter weight than cotton.
 When cotton and modal material are blended, the resulting fabric is lighter than an all cotton textile.
 Modal clothing often has a characteristic drape.
 Modal is sometimes referred to as ‘modal rayon’.

 what are the properties of modal fabric?

-Modal fabric is a wear resistant, soft textile, that is extremely versatile.
+Modal fabric is a wear resistant and soft textile that is extremely versatile.
 Modal clothing does not shrink or lose its shape when machine washed and tumble dried.
 Clothing made from modal is also resistant to fading and greying.
 Created as a second generation to rayon, modal has many of the same properties, but a higher wet strength than rayon fabric and increased softness.
-A ‘higher wet strength’ means that modal material is more resistant to tears and damage when it becomes wet.
+A ‘higher wet strength’ means that modal fabric is more resistant to tears and damage when it becomes wet.

 what is modal fabric used for?